haiku/website/content/guides/virtualizing/xen.md

 #### Ubuntu Linux

-If you are using Ubuntu Linux (18.04 and below), you can enter the following command in order to set up Xen and virt-manager:
+If you are using Ubuntu Linux (18.04 and below), you can enter the following commands in order to set up Xen and virt-manager:

 ```sh
 sudo apt-get update && sudo apt-get upgrade
 sudo apt-get install xen-hypervisor xen-utils virt-manager libvirt-bin bridge-utils
 ```

-However, if you are using a more recent version of Ubuntu (18.10), then you will have to use this command instead, as `libvirt-bin` has been replaced:
+However, if you are using a more recent version of Ubuntu (18.10 or up), then you will have to use this command instead as `libvirt-bin` has been replaced:

 ```sh
 sudo apt-get update && sudo apt-get upgrade